Movatterモバイル変換

 Most declassified documents connected to the 1992–1993Defense Planning Guidance (FY 1994–1999) are collected it two archives:

-The collection concerns a series of 21 internal Defense Planning Guidance FY 1994–1999 (DPG) and associated memoranda within the United States Department of Defense (DoD), dating from approximately September 1991 through May 1992, declassified in 2008.
+The collection contains a series of 21 internal Defense Planning Guidance FY 1994–1999 (DPG) and associated memoranda within the United States Department of Defense (DoD), dating from approximately September 1991 through May 1992, declassified in 2008.

 William Burr, Senior Analyst and Director of the Nuclear Documentation Project at the National Security Archive, is credited at the top of the collection’s introductory section.
 The introduction, dated February 26, 2008, outlines the development of the Defense Planning Guidance (DPG), recounts the circumstances surrounding its leak, and traces the subsequent process of declassification.
 Following this introduction, fifteen numbered documents are provided as separate entries.
 Each link leads to the full text of a document, which is accompanied by a descriptive note and an analytical commentary presented alongside the document itself.